axelmichel/message-bridge/README.md

 # MessageBridge

-**MessageBridge** is a minimal, type-safe utility to enable communication between a parent window and one or more `<iframe>` elements using the `postMessage` API.
+**MessageBridge** is a minimal, type-safe utility to enable communication between a parent window and `<iframe>` elements or opened `windows` using the `postMessage` API.
 It supports both **promise-based requests** and **observable event streams**, with optional support for broadcasting from parent to all iframes.

 ---

 ## Features

 * Promise and observable request/response messaging
-* Bidirectional: Parent ↔ Iframe
+* Bidirectional: Parent ↔ Iframe and Parent ↔ window.open
 * Auto-handshake on iframe connect
 * Supports broadcast messaging (parent to all children)